 Filesystem as Context: Building an AI Detective with bash-tool

-If you’ve spent any time building AI agents, you’ve likely hit the same wall: context windows fill up fast.
-The instinct is to stuff everything into the prompt - paste in all the documents, all the data, all the context - and hope the model figures it out.
-But this approach doesn’t scale.
-Tokens are finite, attention degrades with length, and you’re paying for every character.
+If you’ve spent any time building AI agents, you’ve hit the same wall: context windows fill up fast.
+The instinct is to cram everything into the prompt and hope the model sorts it out.
+But tokens are finite, attention degrades with length, and you’re paying for every character.
+It doesn’t scale.

-There’s a better pattern emerging, and it flips the script entirely: instead of bringing the data to the model, give the model a filesystem and let it go find what it needs - autonomously.
+There’s a better pattern.
+Instead of bringing the data to the model, hand the model a filesystem and let it go find what it needs.

-This past Christmas, I spent quote some time playing with Cluedo which served as the inspiration for this post.
-I’ll walk you through building a murder mystery detective agent that uses Vercel’s bash-tool to investigate case files, interrogate evidence, and ultimately solve a crime.
-The other piece of inspiration came from Vercel’s own Call Summary Agent template - I took the same architectural pattern and applied it to something a bit more dramatic (and fun) than sales calls.
+Last Christmas I spent a ridiculous amount of time playing Cluedo, which planted the seed for this project.
+I’ll walk you through building a murder mystery detective agent that uses Vercel’s bash-tool to investigate case files, interrogate evidence, and crack a crime.
+The other spark came from Vercel’s own Call Summary Agent template.
+I took the same architectural pattern and pointed it at something more dramatic (and more fun) than sales calls.

-If you would like to see the full source code, check out the repo.
+If you’d like to see the full source code, check out the repo.

 The Problem with Prompt Stuffing

-Let’s say you have 17 markdown files across multiple directories - suspect profiles, forensic reports, witness statements, location descriptions, a timeline.
+Say you’ve got 17 markdown files across multiple directories: suspect profiles, forensic reports, witness statements, location descriptions, a timeline.
 You could concatenate them all and drop them into a single prompt.
 For 17 files, you’d probably get away with it.

-But the technique doesn’t hold.
-What happens when it’s 170 files?
+But the technique falls apart fast.
+What happens at 170 files?
 Or 1,700?
-What happens when the files aren’t all equally relevant, and you’re burning tokens on a garden shed description when the answer was in the forensic report?
+What happens when the files aren’t all equally relevant and you’re burning tokens on a garden shed description when the answer was buried in the forensic report?

-The filesystem-based approach solves this elegantly.
+The filesystem-based approach sidesteps this entirely.
 You give the agent:

 The agent decides what to read, when to read it, and how to cross-reference findings.
-It retrieves small, targeted slices of context rather than consuming everything upfront.
+It pulls small, targeted slices of context rather than swallowing everything upfront.

 The Stack

-The project uses a lean set of dependencies:
+The project runs on a lean set of dependencies:

 Setting Up the Filesystem